Wednesday, 10 June 2009

 case of the ex

-Her story made me reconsider my thoughts on exes.
-Strangely, I have a knack for getting along famously with my boyfriends' ex-girlfriends.
-I suppose the ex and I share a key trait: our impeccable taste in men (or at least one man).
-In fact, one of my close friends is my high school boyfriend's ex.
-I met her after we started dating.
-I ditched the boy but kept the friendship with his former flame.
-Our bond only grew stronger as my relationship with him waned, given that we both ended up aiming darts at the same photograph.
+Her story got me thinking about exes.
+Oddly enough, I seem to get along famously with my boyfriends’ former girlfriends.
+I suppose the ex and I usually have one thing in common: excellent taste in men (or at least one man).
+One of my close friends, in fact, is my high school boyfriend’s ex.
+I met TL after their breakup, back when I was still friends with him.
+I ditched the boy but kept the friendship with the girl.
+As my relationship with him fizzled, our bond only grew stronger, especially once we found ourselves throwing darts at the same photo.

 Saturday, 6 June 2009